alephgamma/provision-postfix-vmail-venv/README.md

 ## The templates

+## Local submission: Reciept verification from local user to local user

+## Local submission: Transmission (sent) from local user to local user

-## Reciept verification at the target-node
+## Network submission: Reciept verification at the target-node

-## Transmission verification from the target-node
+## Network submission: Transmission verification from the target-node